 8. Build Greater

 When I started violin lessons as a kid, my mom began learning violin alongside me.
 Even as a 4-yr old kid, I could tell she wasn’t very good, but I still remember how much I enjoyed playing duets together.

 I also remember how much fun the experience of playing with a pianist always was.
-Even playing Twinkle Twinkle as a group with the older kids doing some variation in the back row was a real treat.

 Whether it involved playing softball at recess, shoveling the driveway, or dealing with mosquitoes and diarrhea, “building character” was one of the recurring themes in the comic strip Calvin and Hobbes.